 - How can I get a structured study plan and the necessary study tools?

-- How can I be confident that what I will be is what is really needed to pass?
+- How can I be confident that what I am studying is really what is needed to pass?